idaholab/moose/docs/content/documentation/systems/Kernels/phase_field/KKSACBulkC.md

 mobility $L$ at each point for consistency with the other terms in the Allen-Cahn equation.

-!parameters /Kernels/KKSACBulkC
+!syntax parameters /Kernels/KKSACBulkC

-!inputfiles /Kernels/KKSACBulkC
+!syntax inputs /Kernels/KKSACBulkC

-!childobjects /Kernels/KKSACBulkC
+!syntax children /Kernels/KKSACBulkC